anith-25/socialmedia-api/README.md

 ## Introduction

 This repository contains a social media API built with Django.
-This API provides various endpoints to interact with social media functionalities like sending, listing, acceppting and rejecting friend requests etc.
+This API provides various endpoints to interact with social media functionalities like sending, listing, accepting and rejecting friend requests etc.

 ## Getting Started